merenlab/anvio/anvio/docs/programs/anvi-gen-variability-profile.md

 You can filter the output in various ways, so that you can get straight to the variability positions that you're most interested in.
 Here are some of the filters that you can set:

-* The maximum number of variable positions that can come from a single split (e.g. to look at a max of only two random SCVs from each split)
+* The maximum number of variable positions that can come from a single split (e.g. to look at a max of 100 SCVs from each split, randomly sampled)
-* The maximum and minimum departure from the reference or consensus position
+* The maximum and minimum departure from the reference or consensus
-* The minimum coverage value in all samples (if a position is covered less than that value in a even single sample, it will not be reported)
+* The minimum coverage value in all samples (if a position is covered less than that value in _one_ sample, it will not be reported for _all_ samples)

 ### Adding additional information

 You can also set `--quince-mode`, which reports the variability data across all samples for each position reported (even if that position isn't variable in some samples).
-For example, if nucleotide position 34 of contig 1 was a SNV in one sample, the output would contain the data for nucleotide position 34 for all of your samples.
+For example, if nucleotide position 34 of contig 1 was a SNV in one sample, the output would contain data for nucleotide position 34 for all of your samples.

-You can also ask the program to report the contig names, split names, and gene-level coverage statistics.
+You can also ask the program to report the contig names, split names, and gene-level coverage statistics, which appear as additional columns in the output.